 The Guide is not a set of rules, but rather, as the title suggests, a guide to evidence based on the law as it exists today.
 The Committee did not attempt, nor is it authorized, to suggest modifications, adopt new rules, or predict future developments in the law.
 The Committee has recommended to the Supreme Judicial Court that the Guide be published annually to address changes in the law and to make any other revisions as necessary.
 The Committee’s goal is to reflect the most accurate and clear statement of current law as possible.
 Ultimately, the law of evidence in Massachusetts is what is contained in the authoritative decisions of the Supreme Judicial Court and of the Appeals Court, and the statutes duly enacted by the Legislature.

-The purpose of the Guide is “to make the law of evidence more accessible and understandable to the bench, bar, and public.”
-Statement by the Justices of the Supreme Judicial Court (January 2014).
-The value of the Guide in practice is confirmed by the fact that it has been cited as a source of authority by the Appeals Court and by the Supreme Judicial Court in both published and unpublished opinions more than 500 times since it was first published in 2008.
+The value of the Guide in practice is confirmed by the fact that it has been cited as a source of authority by the Appeals Court and by the Supreme Judicial Court in both published and unpublished opinions more than 800 times since it was first published in 2008.
 The Guide is also frequently cited and relied upon by judges throughout the Trial Court.
 Ultimately, the best evidence of the Guide’s value is the frequency with which it is cited by lawyers and parties in civil, criminal, juvenile, and youthful offender cases as an authoritative expression of Massachusetts evidence law.
 The extraordinary consensus that exists among the members of the bench and the bar as to the Guide’s authoritativeness is a tribute to the acumen and dedication of the members of the Advisory Committee with whom we serve who labor throughout the year to understand and to concisely integrate into the fabric of the Guide developments in our common law, court rules, constitutional law, and statutes, as well as pertinent decisions of the United States Supreme Court, that sometimes bring about sweeping changes in the law of evidence and in the responsibilities of lawyers and judges.